liferay/liferay-docs/developer/customization/articles/workflow/02-sla-calendars.markdown

 If you define a new calendar, a new option becomes available in the Add SLA form, allowing you to choose from the default 24/7 calendar or any custom ones you've provided.
-For example, make the timer run for 8 hours per day, from 9-17 by a 24-hour clock, for 5 days per week.
-Even stop the calendar from counting during lunch hours if you need to.
+For example, you can make the timer run for 8 hours per day, from 9-17 by a 24-hour clock, for 5 days per week.
+If you need to, you can even stop the calendar from counting during lunch hours!

 ![Figure 1: Write a Custom SLA Calendar if the default, 24/7 calendar isn't sufficient.](../../images/workflow-custom-sla-calendar.png)